 Do dosas count?

 If American pancakes do then Indian ones sure do too, if not just for parity then for the fact they’re amazing.
 Dosas are crispy thin pancakes made from fermented rice and lentils.
-A traditional Masala Dosa is filled with spiced potatoes and vegetables is available from Indian Summer, Manju’s, Chaula’s in Lewes and The Chilli Pickle.
-As well as a vegetable Dosa The Curry Leaf Cafe offers a Fish Moilee Dosa in their Lanes restaurant.
+A traditional Masala Dosa is filled with spiced potatoes and vegetables is available from Indian Summer, Manju’s, as well as a vegetable Dosa The Curry Leaf Cafe offers a Fish Moilee Dosa in their Lanes restaurant.
 Dosas have the benefit of nearly always being gluten-free.

 In almost all instances vegans can indulge in the Indian pancake, the dosa.
 But if you want that brunch stack with syrup and fruit then The New Club on the seafront, full of NY vibes and cool hair, is a great option.
 The ever-popular Moksha Cafe in the North Laine also serves a vegan and gluten-free banana, apple and blueberry pancake.